Apply Zero Trust principles to a spoke virtual network in Azure

 Use least privileged access Limit user access with Just-In-Time and Just-Enough-Access (JIT/JEA), risk-based adaptive policies, and data protection.
 Don't enable 3389/RDP access by default on any channel.
 Use correct role permissions for the spoke context.

 Assume breach Minimize blast radius and segment access.
 Verify end-to-end encryption and use analytics to get visibility, drive threat detection, and improve defenses.
 Limit unnecessary communication between resources.
-Ensure that you're able to log in to network security groups and that you've proper visibility into anomalous traffic.
+Ensure that you're able to log in to network security groups and that you have proper visibility into anomalous traffic.
 Track changes to network security groups.

 This article is a part of a series of articles that demonstrate how to apply the principles of Zero Trust across an environment in Azure that includes a spoke VNet hosting a virtual machine-based workload.
 For more information, see the Apply Zero Trust principles to Azure IaaS overview.